-Special Features: High carbon stainless steel blade, fine edge and saw edge blade, Gator grip rubberized handle
+Specific features: High carbon stainless steel blade, fine edge and saw edge blade, gator grip rubberized handle

-Description: The Gerber Gator is an excellent multipurpose machete and, at less than $20.00, the perfect choice for survivalists on a budget.
+The Gerber Gator Nylon Sheath Machete is an excellent multi purpose machete and regarding its price, it may as well be the perfect choice for survivalists on a budget.

 Weight: 1 lb.

-Description: The 97KMS Kukri machete by Cold Steel is the perfect pick for those looking to combine quality with affordability.
-At under $30.00, this machete performs workhorse tasks at a reasonable price.
+The Cold Steel 97KMS Kukri Machete is the perfect pick for those looking to combine quality with affordability.
+Ideal for anyone on a budget, this machete performs workhorse tasks at a reasonable price.

-Its 13-inch carbon steel blade provides maximum chopping power to clear the thickest brush with its weight-forward balance, while its durable, polypropylene handle ensures tough tasks can be repeated in comfort.
+Its 13-inch carbon steel blade provides maximum chopping power to clear the thickest brush with its weight-forward balance – you should be able to tackle even hardcore tree trunks with it!

-While kukri machetes like the 97KMS are primarily used for heavy chopping, their three-part blades also feature a pointed piercing tip and a narrow area near the handle that can be used for more delicate tasks, such as whittling or carving.
+However, their three-part blades also feature a pointed piercing tip and a narrow area near the handle that can sometimes be used for more delicate tasks, such as whittling or carving.
 On top of that, you’ll also receive a limited lifetime warranty from the manufacturer and a protective sheath.

 Weight: 1.1 lb.

-Special Features: High carbon steel blade, Kraton G thermoplastic elastomer handle, hollow grind, 20-degree angle edge, leather/Cordura sheath
+Specific features: High carbon steel blade, thermoplastic elastomer handle, hollow grind, 20-degree angle edge, leather sheath

 Best use: Slicing, survival, self-defense, cutting small limbs and branches, clearing camp

-Description: As the name suggests, the cutlass-style Ka-Bar Black Cutlass machete handles light- to medium-weight chopping tasks with ease – clearing a camping spot would never be easier!
+As the name suggests, the cutlass-style Ka-Bar Black Cutlass Machete handles light- to medium-weight chopping tasks with ease – clearing a camping spot would never be easier!
 At the same time, it gives the user enough power to perform piercing and slicing tasks, making it an excellent mid-range survival machete.

-Its 11-inch carbon steel blade works well for clearing campsites, chopping down light vegetation, and cutting smaller branches and tree limbs – you could easily use it to clear out your backyard.
+Its 11-inch carbon steel blade works well not only for clearing campsites but also for chopping down light vegetation, and cutting smaller branches and tree limbs – you could easily use it to clear out your backyard.
 It also features an ergonomic, non-slip grip handle designed to maximize comfort and use.